 Due to the popularity of the Toyota Tacoma and Ford Ranger, mid-size truck campers are in high demand.
 It seems like every mid-size truck owner wants one.
 The problem with designing such a small camper, of course, is the minuscule payload rating of each truck.
 In the 1970s and 1980s, builders opted to go with a chassis-mounted approach to save on weight.
 The Toyota Chinook, which debuted in 1976, was one such camper.
 Due to its unique shape, compact size and retro look, the Chinook has built up a cult following making the task of finding one even more difficult.
 As a matter of fact, the Tacozilla, which was revealed at the 2021 SEMA Show, was inspired by this old classic.
-Austin Mahler and Ashley Stark were lucky enough to score on a 1978 Chinook and restore one.
+Austin Mahler and Ashley Stark were lucky enough to score on a 1978 Toyota Chinook and convert it into a 4WD overland truck camper.
 What’s it like to restore and live in one of these old classics?
 Austin and Ashley were kind enough to share.

 How long have you been full-timing in your Chinook?
 What do you do for a living?

 Austin and I have been full-time in our camper for five months.
 Before leaving, Austin worked as a heavy equipment mechanic at a gold mine and I was a field technician with Alaska Fish and Game.
 Since, obviously, these jobs don’t translate into online work, we spent years saving up before quitting our jobs and hitting the road.